Bike Insurance

 This depends on what your personal requirements are 😊 At Digit, we offer unique benefits such as online claims and purchase for quick and transparent processes, smartphone enabled inspection to ensure claims are settled instantly, thousands of cashless garage options so you can get your bike repaired without worrying about the payment, and of course some suitable add-ons to choose from that can act as additional shields to your bike.

-Is a third-party insurance more expensive?
+Is third-party insurance more expensive?

 No, a third-party two-wheeler insurance isn’t more expensive.
 According to the law, at least having a third-party insurance is compulsory for all riders.
-However, having a comprehensive or standard bike insurance- although slightly more expensive is more cost effective as it covers for both third-party damages and your own damages as well under one policy.
+However, having comprehensive or standard bike insurance- although slightly more expensive is more cost effective as it covers both third-party damages and your own damages as well under one policy.

 Know more about Third Party Bike Insurance Rates.